nashpoint/nashpoint-smart-contracts/README.md

 ## Next Steps

 - Finalize and optimize the ERC7540 integration
-- More tests
-- Implement additional safety checks and emergency procedures
-- Improve the rebalancing and optimize
+- Improve the rebalancing and optimize for capital efficiency & risk management
-- Integrate other RWA Protocols
+- Integrate other RWA Protocols & Modular Architecture
-- Implement factory model so managers can permissionlessly create their own vault
+- Rebasing Token for yield distribution
+- Wrapped Token for defi integrations
+- Factory model for permissionless pool creation
+- Single vault contract for efficient rebalancing
+- Decentralize rebalancing with auctions/intents

 ## Contributions